moj-analytical-services/data_linter/README.md

 In the above data_linter will attempt to fist parse the column with the specified `datetime_format` and then as the column type is date it will check that it it truely a date (and not have a time component).

 If the file_format is `parquet` then timestamps are encoded in the filetype and there are just read in as is.
 Currently data_linter doesn't support minimum and maximum tests for timestamps/dates and also does not currently have tests for time types.

-### Frictionless

-Known errors / gotchas:
-- Frictionless will drop cols in a jsonl files if keys are not present in the first row (would recommend using the `great-expectations` validator for jsonl as it uses pandas to read in the data).
-[Link to raised issue](https://github.com/frictionlessdata/frictionless-py/issues/490).

-### Great Expectations

-Known errors / gotchas:
-- When setting the "default_result_fmt" to "COMPLETE" current default behavour of codebase.
-You may get errors due to the fact that the returned result from great expectations tries to serialise a `pd.NA` (as a value sample in you row that failed an expectation) when writing the result as a json blob.
-This can be avoided by setting the "default_result_fmt" to "BASIC" as seen in the Python example above.
-[Link to raised issue](https://github.com/great-expectations/great_expectations/issues/2029).

 #### Additional Parameters